Unstable-Ground-Consulting/Landslide-Susceptibility/maps/index.md

 # Landslide Susceptibility Maps

+The Landslide Susceptibility maps are all calcualted using the Critical Rainfall Model that was covered in [another section of this website]().
+Each site relies on dffferent levels of data though.
+Tirana has less direct data for its map than Willits as some of the data had to be researched and georefrenced.
+Therefore its results is a little blockier and more general and Willits' data.
+Due to the extent the Soil Map Survey of the United States over the lack of data of Albania.

 ## Tirana, Albania

 All of the maps done for Tirana, Albania are done in the ETRS  1989 ALBANIA 2010 projection, as recommended from the [Albanian Government's GIS portal](https://geoportal.asig.gov.al/en/help/arcgis).